 Let’s start with some theory and slowly move to practice.
 First, I want to introduce you to the five rules of the merge:

-The merge is about merging two commits, not branches
+The first rule of the merge is: The merge is about merging two commits, not branches

-The merge is about joining two commits, not branches ( this is not a typo, it’s just very essential )
+The second rule of the merge is: The merge is about joining two commits, not branches ( this is not a typo, it’s just very essential )

-It’s not necessary to merge the last two commits ( those without children ), but any commit can be merged with any commit
+The third rule of the merge is: It’s not necessary to merge the last two commits ( those without children ), but any commit can be merged with any commit

-Merging two commits produces a new commit, even when you merge the same commits again
+The fourth rule of the merge is: Merging two commits produces a new commit, even when you merge the same commits again

-History of both commits should have diverged and they must have a common parent
+The fifth rule of the merge is: History of both commits should have diverged and they must have a common parent

 If you have read the previous two chapters, you should already know that commit is the most fundamental part in Git.
 Diverged history points (alternate future) makes it possible to create branches.
 In this chapter I’m going to tell you about the “branches” you knew before – what are those, and why do you need them?